tochiz/picond/README.md

 ## VS. Growl for windows

 Growl for windows is too heavy for my PC.
 Picond is made to be simple and light.
+So that picond has many lack of feature.

 ## Requirement